WSShawn/GAN/README.md

 It can be noticed that the 2 functions look alike.
 Indeed, the value of y can be dictated so as to correspond to the objective function of each of the 2 networks.
 For the Generator, we are looking for min log(1 - D(G(z))) which is equivalent to max log(D(G(z)), whereas for the Discriminator we are looking for max log(D(x)) + log(1-D(G(z)).

+It is worth reminding that the function BCELoss measures the Binary Cross Entropy between an input tensor and a target tensor.
+In our model, labelling is done with the value 1 for images classified as real and 0 for images classified as fake by the discriminator.
+The values are put in a tensor, which is compared to a tensor of the same size filled with 1's through the BCE Loss criterion.
+The difference between the 2 network consists in the tensor used as input for the BCELoss function.